 My eBook, Seed Starting for Beginners: Sow Inside Grow Outside has everything you need to know to start a variety of plant seeds including annual and perennial flowers, vegetables, and herbs, if you would like a good beginner level guide.

-As you get into this, you’ll notice these terms for the basic seed types and characteristics: heirloom, hybrid, open-pollinated, and genetically-modified.
-This explains more about seeds.
+As you get into this, you’ll notice these terms for the basic seed types and characteristics: heirloom, hybrid, and open-pollinated.
+This explains more on the basic types of seeds.

 Seeds go from dormant to germinating with changes in moisture, temperature, oxygen, and, in some cases, light.
 It’s different for each type, which is why it’s best to follow the instructions on your seed packets.